♫ Listening to: Give Me Back by Embrace ♫

 - ¼ teaspoon sea salt

-- 1 ¼ cups of organic or fair trade vegan mini chocolate chips (or use regular chocolate chips, but chop them with a large knife or pulse them in the food processor a bit until they’re the size of minis)
+- 1 ¼ cups of organic or fair trade vegan mini chocolate chips (or use regular sized vegan chocolate chips but chop them with a large knife or pulse them in the food processor a bit until they’re the size of minis).

 Vegan Chocolate Chip Cut Out Cookie Directions

 If you're short on time, freeze the dough discs for an hour instead of chilling them in the fridge overnight.